m0re4u/launch_ext/README.md

 Extension icon taken from the [octicon](https://octicons.github.com/) set

 ### Stuff I want to add in the future:
- - Rocket | agency/company nicely formatted
- - countdown
+ - countdown(now make it live..)
  - notifications
- - filters?
+ - show current timezone
- - better design..